Requests to Waive F&A

 The University seeks to recover all Facilities & Administrative (F&A) allowed by the sponsor per Montana University System Board of Regent Policy 404 – Indirect Cost Recovery Rate.

-The University of Montana's applies its full negotiated F&A rate (also known as indirect cost recovery) to all externally-sponsored projects.
+By default, the University of Montana's applies its federally-negotiated F&A rate (also known as indirect cost recovery) to all externally-sponsored projects.
 The fiscal management of sponsored projects, including the application of appropriate F&A rate in proposed project budgets and management of awarded projects within budget and funding limitations, is the responsibility of the Principal Investigator (PI).

 If an activity does not meet the pre-approved exceptions below, the Vice President for Research may - in some circumstances - consider full or partial waivers of the Facilities & Administrative recovery normally incurred by sponsored projects.
 However, such waivers are seldom approved if the sponsor is a: